duracellko/azure-pipelines-agent-deployment/docs/Create_build_agent_image.md

 19. **Save** the pipeline.
 20. Queue the build.
 Do not forget to specify branch that you want to build.

 After several hours a disk image (VHD file) should be created and stored in the Azure Storage that you created in the first task.
+Additionally build artifacts contain markdown file with all installed software.

 Next step: [Deploy build agent](Deploy_build_agent.md)